The Man and the Hour: Development

 The episode, and thus the series, begins with a pre-opening credits scene set in the (then) modern day, with the characters, older, gathered at a meal with Mainwaring announcing that he is backing Britain (it is also subtly hinted but not confirmed, that this may be his retirement party from his role of bank manager), as a television set by the characters shows scenes from the Second World War, leading into the opening credits and the series proper.
 This is the only episode of the series to have a pre-opening credits scene, and the series never returned to the modern day.
+The scene is not recreated in the radio adaptation.

 This was the only Dad's Army episode to feature an audience laughter track during the opening titles.